BEAST-Fitting/beast/docs/workflow.rst

 2nd condenses the multiple individual files for each spatial region into the minimal set (stats, pdf1d, and lnp).

-Divide each source density/brightness file into files of spaital regions with 10"x10" pixels.
+Divide each source density/brightness file into files of spatial regions with 10"x10" pixels.

   .. code:: shell